The big question, it’s one of those questions that have been on the wish list for this blog for a while now. So today let’s talk about that.

 Best hair color for dark skin

-But sometimes you really see red coming out through her skin.
-She’s in fact cool.
+But sometimes you see red coming out through her skin.
+She’s cool.
 Michelle Obama has golden undertones.
 She looks more yellow, which makes her warmer than Naomi.

 Balayage Hair color

 What about fantasy colors now?
 Fantasy colors are the colors that don’t look like they could be a possible natural color, like platinum, silver, rainbow colors.
 In general, colors like platinum, like silver also, or like pastel rainbow colors, will suit cool skin people better than warmer people.

 On the other side, people with a warmer skin can support more intense rainbow colors a lot better.
 If a cool skin person wears a bright intense green or blue, the skin is going to look washed out.

 It’s not working.
 Here is an example of pastel silver on cool skin and here is a brighter color has worn with warm skin.
 If you are going for a fantasy color keep in mind that your color probably won’t stay the way it is on day one.

 It’s going to blend and react with your natural color and with the bleach that you used underneath.
 It is going to turn into something different…. for sure.
 The question is only when.

 For instance, platinum blonde tends to turn a bit yellow over time, and if you’re cool-skinned, then that’s something you want to avoid because you’d have a warm color on a cool skin.